> Jewish > The Shrine of the Book

 (c) Israel Museum, Jerusalem

-The Shrine of the Book is a wing in the Israel Museum, designed especially to display of the most important archaeological discovery made in the Holy Land – The Dead Sea Scrolls.
+The Shrine of the Book is a wing in the Israel Museum with a unique design.
+It is set to display the most important archaeological discovery in the Holy Land – The Dead Sea Scrolls.

 History of the Shrine of the Book